-- Digital printed labels require additional lamination for use in outdoor environments.
+- Digitally printed labels require additional lamination for use in outdoor environments.

-- The printer cannot duplicate exact color, hence, color options in terms of printing are limited.
+- The printer cannot duplicate the exact color, hence, color options in terms of printing are limited.

 - Additional processes like lamination cannot be added to the printing line, and need to be performed separately.
 This can result in more time and higher expenses.

 - Materials that are heat sensitive cannot be used in digital printing processes.

 Every company will have different label printing requirements and challenges.
 Digital printing is faster and more cost-effective than flexography.
 Flexography provides images with rich colors and amazing detail but is an expensive and time-consuming task.
 Hence, customers can look at digital printing for its speed and versatility.
 However, they should contact reputed label manufacturers to find the best technology for their label making requirement.